Neal S. Wolin

-Neal Steven Wolin (born December 9, 1961) is the CEO of the corporate advisory firm Brunswick Group, an equity partner of Data Collective, a board partner of Social Capital, and a limited partner advisor of Nyca Partners.
-He is the longest-serving Deputy Secretary of the U.S. Department of the Treasury and also served as Acting Secretary of the Treasury in early 2013.
+Neal Steven Wolin (born December 9, 1961) is an American lawyer.
+He is a vice chairman of the corporate advisory firm Brunswick Group, an equity partner of Data Collective, a board partner of Social Capital, and a limited partner advisor of Nyca Partners.
+He was the longest-serving Deputy Secretary of the U.S. Department of the Treasury and also served as Acting Secretary of the Treasury in early 2013.

 In 2009, following eight years with The Hartford Financial Services Group, Wolin was appointed Deputy Secretary of the U.S. Department of the Treasury by President Barack Obama, where he led the U.S. government's financial reform plan during the Great Recession, including the Dodd-Frank Wall Street Reform and Consumer Protection Act.
 He resigned as Deputy Secretary in August 2013.

 Wolin also served during the Clinton administration for eight years as general counsel, Deputy General Counsel of the Treasury, and as a staff member of the United States National Security Council.

 Early life and education

 Wolin was born and raised in Evanston, Illinois, where he graduated from Evanston Township High School in 1979.
 His father, Harry S. Wolin, was a lawyer; and his mother, Doris Wolin, was a former public school teacher.

-Graduated summa cum laude with a B.A. in history from Yale University, Wolin also served as president of the Yale Political Union.
+Wolin graduated summa cum laude with a B.A. in history from Yale University, where he served as president of the Yale Political Union.
 He then received a M.S. in Development Economics from Balliol College, Oxford, as a Charles and Julia Henry Fellow; and subsequently earned a J.D. from Yale University, where he was a Coker Teaching Fellow in Constitutional Law.